MJoergen/formal/README.md

 file, and that the "prep -top" line references the verilog module and not the VHDL entity.

+One more final thing to remember is how to actually run the formal verification.
+When working with VHDL files, the `sby` command needs additional command line parameters.
+Therefore, it is easiest to write this command in a Makefile.
+So running the test is a simple as typing `make`.

 So far the formal verification only checks for one thing: The output to the DECODE stage must not change, until it has been accepted.
 This actually fails verification, which just shows that even such a simple statement is ambiguous.
 And this proves a more general point: Unit testing and (formal) verification of a module forces one to consider exactly how the interfaces are to work.

+To get a better picture of what is happening, we can type `make show` to start up `gtkwave` and display the waveform associated with the failure.
+This shows that particular failure here is because `dc_valid_i` is asserted when the FETCH module is in `WAIT_RESP_ST` state.